 Mr. Luc Bertrand is Vice-Chairman of National Bank of Canada, a position he has assumed since February 2011, where he is responsible for developing and maintaining relations with corporate, institutional and government clients in Canada.
 He also acts as strategic advisor to management, particularly on matters pertaining to government relations and capital market regulations.
-During his illustrious career, Mr. Bertrand has held various management positions in the financial services industry.
+Mr. Bertrand has held various management positions in the financial services industry.
 From 2000 to 2009, he was President and Chief Executive Officer of Montreal Exchange Inc. and held the position of Vice-President and Managing Director of Institutional Equity Sales at National Bank Financial from 1998 to 2000.

-Aside from his professional duties, Mr. Bertrand is an active member of boards of directors and industry committees.
-He currently serves on the Board of the International Finance Centre of Montréal, is also Chairman of the Board of the Montreal Canadiens/CH Group Inc. Mr. Bertrand also serves on the Board of TMX Group and previously held the position of Chief Executive Officer of Maple Group Acquisition Corporation.
+Mr. Bertrand currently serves as Chairman of the Board of the Montreal Canadiens/CH Group Inc. He also serves on the Board of TMX Group, and on the Board of the Boston Options Exchange.
+He previously held the position of Chief Executive Officer of Maple Group Acquisition Corporation.
 In recent years, he has been a director of the Canadian Derivatives Clearing Corporation, Vice-Chairman of the Board of the Boston Options Exchange, Chairman of the Board of the Montréal Climate Exchange, and a director of the Natural Gas Exchange.